Skip to content

 )

-# 3. Document test results
+# 3. Document test results (CORRECT parameters)

-if "test_results" in technical_details:
+if "test_results_path" in technical_details:

 report_path = agent.document_test_run(